JuliaStats/KernelDensity.jl/README.md

 ### Interpolation

 The KDE objects are stored as gridded density values, with attached coordinates.
-These are typically sufficient for plotting (see below), but intermediate values can be interpolated using the [Interpolations.jl](https://github.com/tlycken/Interpolations.jl) package via the `pdf` method (extended from Distributions.jl).
+These are typically sufficient for plotting (see above), but intermediate values can be interpolated using the [Interpolations.jl](https://github.com/tlycken/Interpolations.jl) package via the `pdf` method (extended from Distributions.jl).